freenas/freenas-docs/userguide/storage.rst

 .. note:: When the system has :ref:`High Availability (HA) <Failover>` active, pools cannot be exported or destroyed.
 #endif truenas

+.. warning:: Do not detach an encrypted pool if the passphrase has not been set! **An encrypted pool cannot be reimported without a passphrase!**
+   When in doubt, use the instructions in :ref:`Managing Encrypted Pools` to set a passphrase.

 The :guilabel:`Detach Pool` screen provides checkboxes to :guilabel:`Destroy data on this pool?` and to